 Sometimes diet alone will not be enough, like in my case.
 So perhaps you will need to consider other migraine relief alternatives.
 You might like to consider supplementation with specific vitamins, minerals or amino acids that may be needed to bring your metabolism back into balance to reduce any possibilities for the recurrence of another migraine.

-And then subscribe to our free periodic or monthly e-zine called Surviving Chronic Migraine for more goodies on food, recipes, and diets suitable for migraine sufferers.
+And then subscribe to my free periodic or monthly e-zine called Surviving Chronic Migraine for more goodies on food, recipes, and diets suitable for migraine sufferers.
+AND... download 5 tools you can use every day... right now!

 Until next time, here's to being be pain free,